What states allow gays & lesbians to marry?

 Washington: (2012) Washington Revised Statutes Section 26.04.010 and 26.04.020.

 There are growing number of countries that have legalized gay marriage.
-This includes France, England, Wales, New Zealand, Uruguay, Canada, Spain, Sweden, Netherlands, Belgium, Norway, South Africa, Iceland, Portugal, Argentina and Denmark.
+This includes Ireland, France, England, Wales, New Zealand, Uruguay, Canada, Spain, Sweden, Netherlands, Belgium, Norway, South Africa, Iceland, Portugal, Argentina, Denmark, and in 2017, Germany.
 Countries that have banned gay marriage include Nigeria, Tanzania and Senegal.
 Homosexuality is illegal in several African nations with prison terms available for offenders.

 For more about marriage, see When Can I Get Married?

 On May 9, 2012, President Barack Obama stated that he believes same-sex couples should be allowed to get married.